-An old-school marketing metric that still remains important today, providing an indication of how far-reaching a piece of content is.
+Impressions are an old-school marketing metric that still remains important today, providing an indication of how far-reaching a piece of content is.
 Whilst the number of impressions generated is by no means the be-all and end-all for UGC, it can still be a good measurement for quality, with highly engaging and relevant content appearing more frequently in other people’s news feed due to the structuring of the various social media network algorithms.

 Seeing how frequently content is clicked on the various social media networks is generally a good metric to help measure the quality of the content, with more clicked-on posts normally being reflective of more compelling and effective UGC.
 It can, however, be dangerous to look at this number in isolation, as highly clicked content which also has a low like and share rate could indicate that a particular piece of content is able to demand the initial attention of an audience, but then fails to deliver the expected quality.

 For the most part, most of the major social media networks such as Twitter, Facebook and Instagram have the option to like and share content.
 This number is probably the quickest and easiest way to gauge the quality of social content.
 Unlike with viewing clicks alone, likes and shares (or retweets on Twitter) show a clear intent of people connecting with and enjoying a particular piece of content.
 And whilst likes are almost always welcomed, sharing content shows a significantly stronger sentiment of people recognising the quality of the content and actively recommending it.